interactivevisionteam/gatsby-ci/README.md

 ## Example GitLab pipeline configuration

-Here's basic example of configuring a project build using Gatsby's binary and then deployment to
+Here's a basic example of configuring a pipeline to build project using Gatsby's binary, and then to deploy a compiled version to the remote host using SCP.
+This workflow first creates a `new` directory on the remote host, and uploads compiled version to it.
+This prevents issues with live version if anything would fail.
+Once everything is uploaded, `current` live version directory is removed, and a `new` directory is moved into it's place.

+Usually shared hosting providers points your domains to `public` or `public_html` directory.
+The simplest way to make your `current` directory becoming a server root directory is to symlink `public` directory to `current`.
+Symbolic links stays in place even when target directory is removed, so replacement process won't affect it.
+Alternatively, if you can configure a domain's root directory on your server, you can set it straight to `current` directory.

 **.gitlab-ci.yml**